Nakshatras Kya Hote Hain?

 Use our Kundli matching tool to calculate your Ashtakoot score.
 Remember that compatibility is layered - planetary aspects, Manglik dosha status, and individual chart strengths also influence relationship outcomes.
 A low Ashtakoot score doesn't doom a marriage, and high scores don't guarantee happiness.
 The system provides guidance, not absolute verdicts.

-Explore All 27 Nakshatras
+Explore Karo Saare 27 Nakshatras

 Dive deep into each lunar mansion's mythology, characteristics, and life patterns